cucumber-attic/cucumber.github.com/posting-rules.md

 Consider this discussion:

 > Because it messes up the order in which people normally read text.<br>
+> <br>
 > Why is top-posting such a bad thing?<br>
+> <br>
 > Top-posting.<br>
+> <br>
 > What is the most annoying thing in e-mail?<br>

-The style above is called top posting, and it is strongly discouraged on the Cucumber discussion forum.
+The style above is called top posting.
+The most recent posts are at the top.
+This style is _strongly_ discouraged on the Cucumber discussion forum because it makes it very hard to follow long conversations between multiple people.

 Instead, use interleaved answers:

-> What is the most annoying thing in e-mail?
+>>>> What is the most annoying thing in e-mail?
->> Top-posting.
+>>> Top-posting.
->>> Why is top-posting such a bad thing?
+>> Why is top-posting such a bad thing?
->>>> Because it messes up the order in which people normally read text.
+> Because it messes up the order in which people normally read text.

+This style also makes it easier to answer multiple questions, right underneath the question.

 ### 2) Prefix subjects

-The Cucumber discussion forum is used to discuss many things.
-To help other members quickly decide whether or not a post is of interest to them, please use a prefix in your subject.
+The Cucumber discussion forum is used to discuss many topics.
+To help group members quickly decide whether or not a post is of interest to them, please use a prefix in your subject.
 Here are some
 examples: